chain/docs-site/docs/sequence/get-started/explorer.md

 ![](../../../static/img/docs/explorer.png)

-The explorer is helpful for prototyping you model, setting up your ledger, and debugging your application.
+The explorer is helpful for prototyping your model, setting up your ledger, and debugging your application.

 ### Prototyping
 As you are designing your ledger model, you can prototype all the interactions in the explorer without writing any code.